camel1cz/phorum2phpbb/README.md

 - during installation of phpbb, there will be available conversion from Phorum

 ### After conversion

+Attachment files are not handeled!
+If you have the files stored in files on disk, copy the attachments folder from phorum into files folder of phpbb.
+In case, your phorum installation was set to store attachments into database, use 'store files on disk' module to convert the phorum attachments (in database) to attachments on disk (thanks to <a href="https://github.com/classofoutcasts">classofoutcasts</a>)

 Don't forget to do some final steps after conversion:
 - Resyncronize statistics